cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Opens the self-assignable roles (i.e. role groups) interactive setup menu.
 Use the menu items to configure the above settings.

+.. note:
-Please note that mode-specific settings will only work if the corresponding mode is currently set as active.
+    Mode-specific settings will only work if the corresponding mode is currently set as active.

 ....